nxp-mcuxpresso/mcuxsdk-examples/_boards/frdmmcxa266/demo_apps/mc_pmsm/pmsm_enc/example_board_readme.md

 Board settings
 ==============
+Route the over-current fault signal by connection CMP0_IN1(P1_3, J2-17) with the MC1_CUR_DCB (P2_4, J2-9).
-Follow chapter "Hardware setup" in Application User's guide.
+Follow chapter "Hardware setup" in Application User's guide for more information.

 Running the demo
 ================